firefly-cpp/sport-activities-features/README.md

 """
-Time interval = time before and after the start of an event Min speed = Threshold speed to trigger an event / interruption (trigger when under min_speed) overpass_api_url = Set to something self hosted, or use public instance from https://wiki.openstreetmap.org/wiki/Overpass_API
+Time interval = time before and after the start of an event Min speed = Threshold speed to trigger an event/interruption (trigger when under min_speed) overpass_api_url = Set to something self-hosted, or use a public instance from https://wiki.openstreetmap.org/wiki/Overpass_API
 """
 interruptionProcessor = InterruptionProcessor(time_interval=60, min_speed=2,
                                               overpass_api_url="url_to_overpass_api")